yopeekbox/download/README.md

 -  **Optimized for Stealth Use**: The interface is sized with a mobile-like aspect ratio, taking up less screen space on desktop and fitting naturally into user habits

 -  **Core Functions**: Transparent web pages and local files, auto-hide on mouse-out, customizable text color, hide images, and one-click background exit

+## Want to know more?
+Visit us at https://yopeekbox.com